Skip to main content

 Developers who want a remote coding-agent workspace

-Use a VPS when repositories, branches, package managers, and terminal sessions need a stable server location.
+Use a VPS when repositories, branches, package managers, terminal sessions, and generated files should stay in one stable server environment.

-Teams testing agent changes away from local workstations
+Teams testing agent changes away from local machines

-Keep coding-agent experiments, build output, and test logs away from sensitive workstation files.
+Keep coding-agent experiments, build output, and test logs away from sensitive workstation files and personal credentials.

-Keep project files, run history, generated artifacts, and troubleshooting evidence in one reachable environment.
+Keep project files, run history, generated artifacts, rollback notes, and troubleshooting evidence in one reachable environment.

-Virtarix supplies self-managed VPS infrastructure; you handle Claude Code authentication, installation, updates, monitoring, and security.
+Virtarix supplies the VPS layer.
+You remain responsible for Claude Code authentication, installation, updates, monitoring, usage costs, repository access, and security.

 What You Need Before You Start

-Before selecting a plan or installing Claude Code, confirm the server access, runtime path, credentials, firewall exposure, and recovery routine needed for the deployment.
+Before selecting a plan or installing Claude Code, confirm the server access, authentication path, repository permissions, firewall exposure, and recovery routine required for your deployment.

 Choose the Claude Code Runtime Path